debugdesuka/R_Pi_4_Fanshim_PWM/README.md

 ## Proposed solution I will work on in next months.

-* Make the FTP a separet tmux triggered process
+* Make the FTP a separate tmux triggered process
 * Start a new log file periodically
 * Reduce the amount of data sent to log file when R Pi is "idle" and fan not in use.

 ## Install Tmux

-You will need to install "TMUX" to start the code in the way recomended using
+You will need to install "TMUX" to start the code in the way recommended using

 '''
 sudo apt-get install tmux